ministryofjustice/bootstrap-cfn/README.rst

 We can also supply a list of buckets to create a range of s3 buckets, these require a name.
 These entries can also specify their own policies or use the default, vpc limited one.
+Policies for these additional buckets can be provided as an individual policy document the same as for the static bucket or a list as in this `example multi-part policy <https://github.com/ministryofjustice/bootstrap-cfn/blob/master/tests/sample-s3-additional-bucket-multi-part-custom-policy.json>`_

 .. code:: yaml